troytft/rest-api-bundle/docs/request-model-types.md

  * **format** – string format for date and time, default: `Y-m-d`

 ### RestApiBundle\Annotation\RequestModel\Timestamp
-Accepts json integer, converts to \DateTime
+Accepts integer, and converts to \DateTime